Cultivating Ideas, Building a Strong Career

 The Department of Theatre Arts seeks to develop effective and creative communicators in order to challenge others to thoughtful examination of ideas, cultures, and values.
 Students majoring in theatre arts will develop skills and thinking that reflect the historical foundations of the discipline as well as recent advances.
 Through both traditional classroom instruction and performance and production experience, students will enhance their skills of observation, analysis, development, and performance in order to better prepare them for their careers and lives.
 A major in theatre serves the purpose of (a) providing more intensive study in the discipline within the student’s liberal arts education, (b) preparation for advanced training leading to a career in the professional theatre, (c) preparation for graduate work leading to a Master of Arts or a Master of Fine Arts degree in theatre, or (d) preparation for work in a non-commercial field of theatre such as community theatre.

-Students in the theatre design and technology major will complete 48 hours
+Students in the theatre technology major will complete 48 hours.

 - AR 141